algorithm-helper/algorithm-helper/content/categories/data-structures/trees/avl-tree.md

     }

     /**
-     * Returns all the keys in the AVLTree ordered
+     * Returns all the keys in the AVLTreeMapMap ordered
      * from the smallest key to the largest key, in an Iterable.
      *
-     * @return all the keys in the AVLTree ordered
+     * @return all the keys in the AVLTreeMapMap ordered
      * from the smallest key to the largest key, in an Iterable.
      */
     public Iterable<K> keys() {